juremaj/track2p/README.md

 python -m track2p
 ```

-Which opens a GUI allowing the user to launch the algorithm and visualise the results interactively.
+This opens a GUI allowing the user to launch the algorithm and visualise the results interactively.

 (For instructions on running track2p without the GUI see the 'Run via script' under the 'Usage' section)